 If you are applying for financial aid at your home institution, ask your financial aid office at your institution about a consortium agreement.
 Then, contact the Office of Financial Aid Services at Daytona State College for more information.
 NOTE: No money will transfer from your home institution to Daytona State College.
 You will be responsible for covering your tuition and fees at Daytona State.

 You can register into classes online through your My.DaytonaState.edu account or on-campus with the Falcon Center/Registration Office at one of our convenient campus locations.
 A copy of your approved Transient Form/Letter from your home institution will be required upon registration, unless already received by Daytona State.
 If you're having trouble registering into a class online, please visit the nearest campus location or email the Registration Office and an enrollment specialist will assist you.

 Pay for your classes either online via your MyDaytonaState or in person/over the phone with the Office of Student Accounts at any campus.
 The Office of Student Accounts offers a number of payment options to assist you to make payments while your financial aid is being processed at your home institution or if you will not be using financial aid.

 REMEMBER – you are not officially registered until you have paid in full.

 5. Get an ID Card, Parking Decal and Books!

-Get your student ID card and parking decal at the Campus Safety Office on the Daytona Beach Campus or in the Falcon Center on any regional campus.
+Get your student ID card and parking decal at the Question and Answer Center on the Daytona Beach Campus or in the Falcon Center on any regional campus.
 You can also get your books in person or online.